 There are more than 281 billion emails sent out every day, and 49.7% of those emails are considered spam.
-So, it’s no surprise that you’d be suspicious if you opened up your inbox only to find a letter asking for a link like this:
+So, it’s no surprise that you’d be suspicious if you opened up your inbox only to find an email asking for you to link from your website to their website.

 Just thought that this piece on [topic and how it differs] I recently published might be valuable to your readers and make a great addition resource to your post.